nicholaslaw/roc-optimal-cutoff/README.md

 Example notebooks demonstrating how to obtain more optimal probability thresholds using either ROC or PR curve.

 ## Jupyter Notebook Server
 To set up a notebook server, follow step 4 of **Installation** and assuming default settings are applied, head to *http://localhost:8889/tree* to view existing or create new notebooks to perform experiments with the module.
-Token would be password by default
+Token would be password by default.

 ## Testing Your Alterations
 ```